steffenk3/gpsdo/README.md

 # gpsdo
-Create a 10MHz reference clock disciplined by gps
+Create a 10MHz reference clock disciplined by gps.
+Based on work of Lars Walenius "What is Lars Arduino basd GPSDO Controller with 1ns TIC?"